mark-watson/hy-lisp-python-book/manuscript/kg.md

 ## Revisiting This Example Using URIs Instead of Literal Values

 Note that in the figure in the last section that nodes for literal values (e.g., for "IBM") are not shared.
-In this section we will copy the file **kgcreator.hy** to **kgcreator_uri.hy** add a few additions to map string literal values for entity names to [http://dbpedia.org](http://dbpedia.org) URIs by individually searching [https://wiki.dbpedia.org/search/node](https://wiki.dbpedia.org/search/node) and defining a new map **v2umap** for mapping literal values to DBPedia URIs.
+In this section we will copy the file **kgcreator.hy** to **kgcreator_uri.hy** add a few additions to map string literal values for entity names to [http://dbpedia.org](http://dbpedia.org) URIs by individually searching Google using the pattern "DBPedia 'entity name'" and defining a new map **v2umap** for mapping literal values to DBPedia URIs.

-Note: in a production system (not a book example), I would probably use [https://www.wikidata.org/wiki/Wikidata:Database_download](https://www.wikidata.org/wiki/Wikidata:Database_download) to download all of WikiData (which includes DBPedia data) and use a fuzzy text matching to find WikiData URIs for string literals.
+Note: in a production system (not a book example), I would use [https://www.wikidata.org/wiki/Wikidata:Database_download](https://www.wikidata.org/wiki/Wikidata:Database_download) to download all of WikiData (which includes DBPedia data) and use a fuzzy text matching to find WikiData URIs for string literals.
 The compressed WikiData JSON data file is about 50 GB.
 Here we will manually find DBPedia for entity names that are in the example data.

 In **kgcreator_uri.hy** we add a map **v2umap** for selected entity literal names to DBPedia URIs: